Alternate Forms of Project Delivery overview

 A two-stage Construction Management contract.
 The CM is engaged during design for cost, schedule, phasing, and constructability advice, then the agreement converts into a stipulated sum General Contractor contract once the majority of subcontract prices are in.
 AFPD identifies this as the most common form of CM in Alberta.

 Read AFPD in one sitting, then build a single comparison table of the four delivery categories with their advantages, disadvantages, and typical contracts.
-Cross-reference with CHOP Chapter 6.5 and the CCDC contract families, then test recall with scenario-based practice questions.
+Cross-reference with CHOP Chapters 4.1 and 6.5 and the CCDC contract families, then test recall with scenario-based practice questions.